I live in Chicago. Why should I visit Madison? Great question. We're so glad you asked.

 What's the vibe of Madison compared to Chicago?

 Madison's vibe can be boiled down to a few words: friendly, vibrant, progressive and chill.
-The integration of nature throughout the city makes even the most populated areas feel fresh and approachable.
-There's a law in Madison that no building within a one-mile radius of the Wisconsin State Capitol can be taller than the Capitol, which means you can feel sunshine and open air when you walk through downtown.
-And the two lakes that flank the downtown region give you space to rest your body and mind.
+The integration of nature throughout the city makes even the most populated areas radiate a sense of calm and well-being.
+There's a law in Madison that no building within a one-mile radius of the Wisconsin State Capitol can be taller than the Capitol, which means you can feel sunshine on your face when you walk through downtown.
+And the two lakes that flank our downtown provide accessible, always-on places to reflect and relax.

 One of the most common things we hear about Madison is that the people are just so friendly.
-There's no way to pin down why Madisonians are so welcoming.
-But we're really proud of the reputation.
-Friendliness is contagious and you can feel the smiles spreading when you're here.
+And we're really proud of that reputation.
+Friendliness is contagious; you can feel the joy in the smiles and conversations with most everyone you meet.

 Back to top.